angelcervera/akka-gRPC-persistence-example/README.md

 # Services description
-Remind that the idea of this service is not to implement something cool but something to proof how to migrate and the differences between *Classic* and *Typed* style.
+Remind that the idea of this service is not to implement something cool but something to prove how to migrate and the differences between *Classic* and *Typed* style.

 So the functionality is really simple.
 It is a **Counter** service.
-It is going to keep the count in the service and the client will stimulate the counter and the number of times that events has been created.
+It is going to keep the counter in the service along with the number of events created.
+The client will stimulate the counter.

 So this is the list of services to expose:
 - **Inc** will increment the counter the X times and increment one time the events counter.
 - **Incs** like **Inc** service but in a streaming way.
-- **Get** wil return the counter and the number of events generated.
+- **Get** will return the counter and the number of events generated.

 The definition is in the [submodule protobuf-api](protobuf-api/src/main/resources/example.proto)